nkorsakov-tw/qa.md/test-plan-portals.md

 - Navigate to 'Payments Profile'.
 - Attempt to change the legal name of your incorporated company.
-- Confirm the 'Send to Transfer Instrument' functionality is valid.
+- Check that the 'Send to Transfer Instrument' functionality works correctly.
 - Click 'Update profile settings'.
-- You will be redirected to the Adyen page.
+- You should be redirected to the Adyen page.
-- Confirm the language matches the one set on the Portal.
+- Verify that the language displayed is consistent with the one set on the Portal.

-**Note:** You are free to compose the information in testing aims on this page.
+**Note:** For testing purposes, you may input fictional information on this page.

-- Click 'Company details' and enter the required information.
+- Click 'Company details' and provide the necessary information.
-- Click 'Decision-makers' and enter the required information.
-(The ID can be jyust a random image file).
+- Click 'Decision-makers' and input the required details.
+(For ID, a random image file will suffice).
-- Click 'Payout details' and enter the required information.
-(To do so you need to generate IBAN of the country where you reside).
+- Click 'Payout details' and fill in the necessary details.
+(You'll need to generate an IBAN for the country you're based in).
-- Click 'Sign services agreement' using the person that was imagined on the 'Decision-makers' page by you.
+- Click 'Sign services agreement' representing the imaginary person you used in the 'Decision-makers' section.
-- Then you should be able to use cards in the location by setting it in the Back Office.
+- After this, you should be able to set up card usage for the location via the Back Office.

-If you have the ability to test the terminals (If you are equipped by test terminals and test bank cards), follow these steps to activate the terminals and subsequently test the payments functionality of unTill Air.
+For those equipped with test terminals and bank cards, follow these instructions to activate the terminals and test unTill Air's payment functions:

-Specific steps to be able to test terminals working:

 1. Navigate to 'Payment methods'.
-2. Add a card payment method with a kind of payment - 'card'.
+2. Add a 'card' payment method.
-3. Ask the unTill reprentative to link the terminal to your location.
+3. Contact an unTill representative to link the terminal to your location.
-4. Request Payment methods as the payment methods indicated on your test card.
+4. Set up the payment methods as specified on your test card.
-5. Copy the POIID from the 'Terminals' section within the Payments Portal.
+5. Note the POIID from the 'Terminals' section in the Payments Portal.
-6. Add new terminal within the Back Office and input there POIID which was taken from the Payments Portal
+6. Add a new terminal in the Back Office using the POIID obtained from the Payments Portal.
-7. Assign payment terminal to the screen you use in the POS.
+7. Link the payment terminal to the POS screen you're using.

-And now you are able to test the process of payment within your Location.
+Now, you can test the payment process at your location.

-**Note:** Do not confuse the clusters available for testing.
-If the Payments Portal is used on the DEV cluster - the Back Offcie must be also used on the DEV cluster.
+**Note:** Ensure you're using consistent clusters for testing.
+If you're on the DEV cluster in the Payments Portal, use the DEV cluster in the Back Office too.

-- Order some articles in the location that you linked terminals.
+- Order some items at the location where the terminals are linked.
-- Pay a bill by the card payment method.
+- Pay using the card payment method.
-- Make sure that the Process of payment isn't completed until you use the test card to make a payment.
+- Confirm that the payment isn't finalised until the test card is used.
-- Make required actions while working with the test terminal.
+- Follow the necessary steps with the test terminal.
-- Verify that the changes are reflected in the Back Office, in the Reports section for example.
+- Check if the updates are visible in the Back Office, perhaps in the Reports section.
-- Verify that the changes are reflected on the Payments Portal because the transaction is passed already.
+- Confirm that these updates are also visible on the Payments Portal, given that the transaction has been processed.

 ### Payouts